 I have poured over online reviews in the wee hours of the morning, on my phone, in bed, searching for everything from plumbing accessories to new boots.
 I’m the queen of finding exactly what I’m looking for, and purchasing it in under 5 minutes.
 I’ve also left thousands of online reviews, both bad and good, for various products and services that I’ve tried.

-I’m going to teach you how to use online reviews to get customers like me to find and trust your site, purchase your products, and review what they’ve purchased.
-As a bonus, I’ll even show you how to handle bad online reviews with the grace of a monarch.
+I’m going to share with you how to use online reviews to get customers like me to find and trust your site, purchase your products, and review what they’ve purchased.
+As a bonus, I’ll even tell you how to handle bad online reviews with the grace of a monarch.

 Step one: make your site searchable.
 Online reviews help your site’s SEO significantly if you’re using them correctly.

 How to use Online Reviews to get more traffic

 Google loves websites that update with fresh, unique content regularly.
 Online reviews do just that: by having customers regularly update your site with product reviews, you provide fresh content for search engines to find you easier.
 This will add more crawlable content for your product descriptions and can also provide great content for rich snippets.
 In fact, rich snippets that contain reviews get a 10-20% improved click-through rate.

 By having customers regularly update your site with product reviews, you provide fresh content for search engines to find you easier.

 How can you maximize the online review content for your SEO?

 The next step is using online reviews to give your E-commerce credibility.
 Customers get warm and fuzzy when they can plainly see that others have shopped on this site, and they’re even more influenced if the majority of them have had a good experience.

 Note that I said “majority.”
 Save it for later, I’ll get back to it.